 Carbone has developed a classification framework called Connected Insurance which represents a new paradigm for the insurance business, an approach that fits with the mainstream Gen C, where “C” means connectivity.

 The question is how to enter this new paradigm when burdened with legacy systems, while competition is fierce and new insurtech companies are entering the market quickly.

 When asking Carbone, he replied that he basically sees two possible scenarios for established insurers with legacy systems: they either cooperate with start-ups or they purchase new systems and migrate their applications.
 Either way, there’s no place for legacy systems in today’s insurtech landscape.

-These legacy systems, however, contain business value.
+These legacy systems, however, contain a business value.
 Many of the more or less standard packages have long been migrated to off the shelve applications.
-What’s left are business critical, in house developed applications.
-On the one hand they are the heart of the business but on the other hand they are a bottleneck for innovation.
+What’s left are business-critical, in house developed applications.
+On the one hand, they are the heart of the business but on the other hand, they are a bottleneck for innovation.
 Inflexible, high maintenance and difficult to integrate with modern technologies.
 It seems like a daunting prospect.